 At Oakland’s, we want to make sure that all of our children are happy, healthy, secure and successful.
 We also appreciate that sometimes children and/or their families need a little extra help to achieve this.
 We therefore have a dedicated, caring team of adults in school who organise and provide additional support for parents, carers and children.

 Mrs Gray is our Inclusion Leader and she oversees provision across the school for pupils with special educational needs, disabilities, medical needs or pupils for whom English is an additional language.
-In her SENCo role, she is responsible for coaching teachers in key strategies to enable progress and success for our SEND children.
 She works closely with the class teachers to track our children’s progress in school and organise extra support if they are falling behind.
-This support may be provided by adults in school or specialists from outside of school such as Speech and Language Therapists, Specialist Teaching Services, School Nurse, Paediatrician and Educational Psychologists.
-Mrs Gray therefore ensures that the appropriate care plans are in place and that there is high quality SEND provision across the school.
+This support may be provided by adults in school or specialists from outside of school.
+Mrs Gray ensures that the appropriate care plans are in place and that there is high quality SEND provision across the school.

 Pupils may require support in many areas of learning and development: Mrs Gray co-leads a team of specially trained teaching assistants who deliver interventions to meet these needs ranging from emotional and social challenges to difficulties with language development.
 Interventions and activities are always made fun and engaging with well-being at the heart of every session – the camp fire, hot chocolate and toasted marshmallows is a particular favourite!

 If you are concerned about your child’s progress or well-being, please discuss this initially with the class teacher who will arrange for Mrs Gray to contact you as needed.